 Spaceship Voyager

-Spaceship allows users to deposit lump sums or set up recurring weekly, fortnightly, or monthly payments into three different portfolios using an app.
+Spaceship allows users to deposit lump sums or set up recurring weekly, fortnightly, or monthly payments into different portfolios using an app.
 These portfolios include:

 • Spaceship Universe (a portfolio of ‘world changing’ companies including the likes of Microsoft, Spotify and Tesla)